-That manner aggressive covenants that erode investor protections and supply freedom to debtors are now not truly all that aggressive; they’re well-known.
+In that manner, aggressive covenants that erode investor protections and supply freedom to debtors are now not truly all that aggressive; they’re well-known.

-Loan mutual funds have persisted in seeing outflows, even as managers of cars that problem bonds sponsored by leveraged loans — and which account for the kind of half of the call for such loans — have struggled to do new deals on the start of the 12 months.
+Loan mutual funds have persisted in seeing outflows, even as managers of cars that problem bonds sponsored by leveraged loans — and which account for the kind of half of the call for such loans — have struggled to do new deals at the start of the 12 months.

 There are numerous reasons why.
 One is the loss of delivering: as less money has flowed into mortgage finances, organizations have curtailed their borrowing or appeared to the bond market as an alternative.

 That means that for finances with a few coins to position to paintings, there are precious few loans to shop for in the meantime.
-That puts limits on their capacity to shift the Overton window of documentation lower back in their favor.
+That puts limits on their capacity to shift the Overton window of documentation back in their favor.

 A susceptible employer with appropriate loan documentation is still a vulnerable business enterprise which could default and no longer pay returned its debt.
 A desirable organization with vulnerable documents might nevertheless be a shrewd buy if it’s miles probably to repay the mortgage (making investor protections redundant).